DelNov/T-Flows/readme.md

 ## Thermally-driven cavity flow <a name="demo_thermally_driven"></a>

-Thermally-driven cavity flow bears many similarities with the lid-driven [cavity flow](#tests_lid_driven).
+Thermally-driven cavity flow bears many similarities with the [Lid-driven cavity flow](#demo_lid_driven).
 Both of these flows occur in enclosures with square cross-section, both are without inflows and outflows facilitating prescription of boundary conditions, both are occuring in ddomains which are long enough in spanwise direction so that the assumption of two-dimsionality or